catmaid/CATMAID/API_CHANGELOG.md

   "with_relation_map", which controls which relation map information is returned.
 Can be 'none', 'used' and all with 'used' being the default.

+- `GET /{project_id}/landmarks/groups/`:
+  Accepts a new optional parameter "with_relations", to include relations between landmark groups in the results.
+Default is false.

 ### Deprecations

 None.